LawlietNick/astro-course-demo-test/src/content/posts/guitar-solos-are-still-awesome.md

 cover: ./images/guitarist.jpg
 coverAlt: Image for Guitar solos are still awesome
 title: Guitar solos are still awesome
+description: And i will strike down upon thee with great vengeance and furious anger those who would attempt to poison and destroy my brothers
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.